DevikaSreemon/Apziva-project-1--HappyCustomer/README.md

 **Project Summary: Customer Happiness Prediction**

 **Background:**
-Our startup in the logistics domain aims to enhance customer satisfaction.
-We analyzed survey data to predict customer happiness and identify key factors.
+A startup in the logistics domain aims to enhance customer satisfaction.
+They have analyzed the survey data to predict customer happiness and identify key factors.

 **Objective:**
 Predict customer happiness based on survey responses and recommend improvements.